 Square Wave

-Just like the triangle wave, the square wave is also made of odd harmonics, only way louder in level.
-This results in a very bright and ‘nasal’ sound.
-A square wave has a duty cycle of 50%, which means it’s on for half the time, and off for the other half.
-Increasing or decreasing this duty cycle will result in a pulse wave.
+Just like the triangle wave the square wave also exists of odd harmonics only louder.
+A square wave has a duty cycle of 50% which means it’s on for half a periodic cycle and off for the other half.
+Increasing the duty cycle will widen the on-state and decreasing the duty cycle will narrow the on-state.
+This results in a pulse wave.

 Saw Wave